A portfolio approach to massively parallel Bayesian optimization: Introduction

-The targeted setup is as follows: a massively parallel system, with the option to run hundreds of evaluations in parallel over several iterations (e.g., with an overall job duration as a stopping criteria).
+Our motivating example is the calibration of a large-scale agent-based model (ABM) of COVID-19 run on a supercomputer \citep{ozik2021population} with the added goal of reducing the \emph{time to solution} for meaningful, i.e., timely, decision-making support.
+The targeted setup is as follows: a massively parallel system (e.g., HPC cluster or supercomputer) with the ability to run hundreds of simulation evaluations in parallel over several iterations for the purpose of reducing the overall time to solution of the optimization to support rapid turnaround of analyses for high consequence decision making (e.g., public health \citep{ozik2021population}, meteorological \citep{9307622}, and other emergency response \citep{8944957}).
 This is sometimes called the high throughput regime \citep{hernandez2017parallel}.
-Hence the time dedicated to select the batch points should be minimal (and not considered negligible), as well as amenable to parallelization (to use most of the whole system during the job).
+Hence the time dedicated to select the batch points should be minimal (and not considered negligible), as well as amenable to parallelization (to use the available computing concurrency).

 The method we propose is to directly identify candidates realizing different exploration/exploitation trade-offs.
-This amounts to approximating the GP predictive mean-variance Pareto front, which is orders of magnitude faster than most existing infill criteria.
-In the noisy case, possibly with input-dependent variance, the variance reduction makes an additional objective to encourage replication.
+This amounts to approximating the GP predictive mean vs.\ variance Pareto front, which is orders of magnitude faster than optimizing most existing batch infill criteria.
+In doing so, we shift the paradigm of optimizing (or sampling) acquisition functions over candidate batches to quickly finding a set of desirable candidates to choose from.
+In the noisy case, possibly with input-dependent variance, the variance reduction makes an additional objective to further encourage replication.
 Then, to actually select batches, we follow the approach proposed by \citep{Guerreiro2016} with the hypervolume Sharpe ratio indicator (HSRI) in the context of evolutionary algorithms.
-In the MO version, the transposition is to directly take the mean and variance of each objective.

-The contributions of this work are: \begin{itemize} \item a simple portfolio allocation strategy relying on the exploration/exploitation trade-off, plus variance reduction in the noisy case.
-It extends directly to the multi-objective setup; \item an approach independent of the size of the batch, removing limitations of current batch criteria for large $q$ (computational complexity, difficult optimization, low sensitivity to some designs); \item the potential for flexible batch sizes and asynchronous allocation via the portfolio approach; \item the ability to natively take into account replication. \end{itemize}
+In the MO version, the extension is to take the mean and variance of each objective, and still select batch-candidates based on the HSRI.
+The contributions of this work are: \textbf{1)} The use of a portfolio allocation strategy for batch-BO, defined on the exploration/exploitation trade-off.
+It extends directly to the multi-objective setup; \textbf{2)} An approach independent of the size of the batch, removing limitations of current batch criteria for large $q$; \textbf{3)} The potential for flexible batch sizes and asynchronous allocation via the portfolio approach; \textbf{4)} The ability to natively take into account replication and to cope with input-dependent noise variance.